codyx/coinbox/README.md

 ## Features

-- Login through Arweave
+- Login through Arweave.
-- Make crypto predictions and store them in the Arweave blockchain
+- Make crypto predictions and store them in the Arweave blockchain.
-- See your predictions results
+- See the predictions outcomes.

 ### How to use the app